tymyrddin/purple/source/docs/audits/supportive/business-impact-analysis.md

 organisation not afford to lose, and for how long?
 It is the instrument that turns an asset register into recovery priorities, and every continuity number worth defending (tolerable downtime, recovery targets, backup cadence) traces back to it.
-The [storm charts](../iso22301/storm-charts.md) stage leans on it and NIS2's business continuity measure assumes it; this page owns the craft.
+The [storm charts](../iso22301/storm-charts.md) stage leans on it and NIS2's business continuity measure assumes it.

 ## The numbers a BIA produces